fledge-iot/fledge/docs/plugin_developers_guide/06_filter_plugins.rst

                                    /*
                                     * Deal with the T_INTEGER and T_FLOAT types.
                                     * Try to preserve the type if possible but
-                                    * if a flaoting point log function is applied
+                                    * if a floating point log function is applied
                                     * then T_INTEGER values will turn into T_FLOAT.
                                     * If the value is zero we do not apply the log function */